Abdillahzakkie/Abdillahzakkie/README.md

 Software and Blockchain developer
 ---------------------------------

-I'm Abdullah, a software developer with experience in Blockchain development, JavaScript, Python, GoLang, React, SQL, MongoDB and more.
+I'm Abdullah, a software developer with experience in Blockchain development, JavaScript, GoLang, React, SQL, MongoDB and more.
 I've been working professionally for about 4 years but got my start journey around 2016.
 I am enthusiastic about solving problems and outside of work my goal is to increase diversity in technology and help the next generation get their start.
 I am passionate about accessibility and committed to a decentralized web that works for everyone.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [Amuse Finance](http://amuse.finance)